|TOP 100 Things to do in Sydney, Australia|

 Balls Head is

-a pleasant little reserve just north west of the Sydney Harbour Bridge.
+a pleasant little reserve just north west of the Bridge.
+Nice spot for

-Nice spot for a picnic and offers nice views of Sydney Harbour and an
+a picnic and offers nice views of Sydney and an opportunity to stretch

 97 Sawmillers Reserve